 All application forms and related forms were created in a Microsoft Word application.
 This application allows anyone to change/integrate your own information where necessary.
 We suggest that you go through the forms and/or applications

 and put your organizational name in the appropriate locations, most of which are highlighted in yellow.
 In other words, make the forms your own and then download them to your system.
-To make things easier, choose a naming
+To make things easier, choose a

-convention that incorporates the header date so you know if this is the most recent form.
+naming convention that incorporates the header date so you know if this is the most recent form.

 Some of you may wish to change them to other applications and work with them.
 This is fine.
 We want you to be able to work and use the forms in the most comfortable format for you and your office.

-We do ask that
+We do ask

-using a timely form for your work.
+you are using a timely form for your work.
 You may add to the header if you wish but leave the original information alone.